ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

 </p>

 1. The user connects to the application.
-2. The Load Balancer selects one of the healthy servers to handle the request.
+2. The {{site.data.keyword.loadbalancer_short}} selects one of the healthy servers to handle the request.
 3. The elected server accesses the application files stored on a shared file storage.
 4. The server also pulls information from the database and finally renders the page to the user.
 5. At a regular interval, the database content is backed up.
 A stand-by database is server is available in case the master fails.